sharpest-minds/hiring-tips/README.md

 - The mentee's personal website is in his email signature.
 That means he doesn't need to attach his resume to the email he sends.
 If the CEO is curious, he can just go to the website and find links to everything he needs.
 - Bonus: The mentee used [Streak](http://streak.com) to confirm that the CEO had actually opened his email.

+The idea behind the ideal email structure is to open with a compliment that shows clearly that you've put work into understanding your target and their company; include an explanation of yourself with links to your work; humbly mention some relevant thing that you've done; and polish it off by including your personal website or LinkedIn in the email signature.

+If your target does not have any blog posts or active social media accounts, the fallback is to see if the company itself, or the DS team within the company, has written blog posts about itself.

+_If for whatever reason, you aren't able to find anything written by the company you want to work at, you should use [the email template in Susan's blog post.](https://datasciencecareermap.com/2019/05/09/how-to-write-a-cold-email/)_ This will give you a slightly lower response rate than a custom-researched email, but is still **at least 10X** better than applying through a job board.

+The team's mission can usually be found by searching through the company's website, or by looking at members of the team on LinkedIn (particularly senior members).
+Sometimes you can't find it; then, revert to [Susan’s blog post again.](https://datasciencecareermap.com/2019/05/09/how-to-write-a-cold-email/)

+You absolutely _do not_ need to read a bunch of books by your target, or every blog post your target has ever written, before you reach out to them.
+Just look at the titles, find one or two that look interesting to you, and skim them for 10-20 minutes.
+The sweet spot is to find one non-trivial fact that sincerely interests you.

-I asked one of our mentors, who works at a $100B+ company in Silicon Valley, how he evaluates these kinds of cold emails himself.
-Here's what he told me:
+A final thought: I asked one of our mentors, who works at a $100B+ company in Silicon Valley, how he evaluates these kinds of cold emails himself.
+Here's what he says:

 > For cold emails (and to a little extent the resume profiling as well), there is one key question I would like to answer: Am I speaking to an enthusiast who simply switched to the field because of the hype, or to someone who is genuinely passionate about the craft?
 For students and junior engineers, I would be interested in knowing their learning path, and if they went a little out of the way to accomplish something (eg: do a course, publish a paper, speak at a conference /meetup etc) — something as proof which can help me validate my guess as to that question.

 **Step 5: Send a _polite_ follow up**

-If you don't hear back from the person you've emailed within a week, send a polite follow up email.
+If you don't hear back from the person you've emailed within a week, you should send **one** polite follow up email.
 This should be sent as a reply to your first email, to ensure both show up in the same message thread.

-Here's a good example of one:
+Here's a template you can use for a follow up email:

 > Hi Ron,

 > I just wanted to quickly follow up with you in case my previous email got buried.
 Did you have any thoughts or feedback on whether my skills and interests might fit into your team?

-> Whatever happens, I wanted you to know that what [your company / group] are working on has been a real source of inspiration for me.
-If I can be of any help whatsoever going forward, let me know!
+> In case you're too busy to respond, I want you to know in any case that what [your company / group] are working on has been a real source of inspiration for me.
+If I can be of any help whatsoever going forward, please don't hesitate to reach out to me!

 > Bob Mentee

 > [bobmentee.com](http://example.com)

-Notice that we include a warm compliment in the second paragraph.
-You should change this compliment to suit your own personality and match your feelings about the company or group.
-Sincere compliments seem to generate far more responses than generic ones.
+Notice how we include a warm compliment in the second paragraph! **You should change this compliment to suit your own personality and match your feelings about the company or group.** Sincere compliments generate far more responses than generic ones.

-If you don't hear back from your follow-up email after one week, you don't need to give up on the company.
-Just pick someone further down in the company hierarchy, and repeat the process.
+If you don't hear back from your follow-up email after one week, you might not have to give up on the company.
+Try picking someone further down in the company's hierarchy, and repeating the process.
 Obviously you'll have to re-customize the outreach email to this new person.

 For example, you can email the CEO on Week 1, follow up with the CEO on Week 2; email the VP Eng on Week 3, follow up with the VP Eng on Week 4; and email the hiring manager on Week 5, and follow up with the hiring manager on Week 6.

-Obviously you should be running this process with _lots_ of companies at the same time, otherwise it would take you forever to get hired at this rate.
-If you're going full-out on job applications, you should be targeting ~25-30 emails like this each week.
-You can be allocating 30-45 minutes of research per email.
-It may take you a couple of weeks to ramp up your email frequency to this level, but it's **very much** worth aiming for.
+Obviously you should be running this process with _lots_ of companies at the same time.
+Otherwise it will take you forever to get hired.
+If you're going full-out on job applications, you should be targeting **~25-30 emails like this each week.**

+Once you get good, you'll be allocating about 30-60 minutes per email.
+It may take you a couple of weeks to ramp up to that level, but once you do you've basically won - getting hired is only a matter of time and maintaining your pace.

 ## How to use the SharpestMinds network

 A few tips on how to leverage SM's network for maximum benefit:

-1. If you write a good blog post, let us know and we'll promote it.
-We can give you **significant** reach: SharpestMinds content gets **over a quarter of a million** monthly views across all social media platforms, and we have deals with major data science publications like [KDNuggets](https://www.kdnuggets.com) and [Towards Data Science](https://towardsdatascience.com).
+1. If you write a good blog post let us know, and we'll promote it!
+We can give you **significant** reach: SharpestMinds content gets **over a quarter of a million** monthly views across all social media platforms, and we have deals with major data science publications like [KDNuggets](https://www.kdnuggets.com) and [Towards Data Science](https://towardsdatascience.com) where we may be able to get your post featured.

+    **If English isn't your first language** and you've written a blog post, let us know.
+We have a deal with [AnnieCannons](https://anniecannons.com) in which they get English graduates to proofread our mentees' blog posts. **This service is 100% free for mentees.**

 2. If you plan to reach out to someone by email or via LinkedIn, let us know who it is!
 We can try to connect with them on LinkedIn so that they see our announcements.
 This often makes folks more receptive to interviewing SharpestMinds students.